Notifications with file descriptors

 One file descriptor to rule them all: epoll

-To combine several sources of notifications delivered with file descriptors in a single event loop, you can use the epoll API.
+The epoll API allows to multiplex several sources of notifications delivered with file descriptors in a single event loop.

 Unsurprisingly, a file descriptor must be created -- this time with